 Anyone who’s worked with Walmart understands just how committed they are to delivering great prices to their customers.
-Value is a fundamental part of the retailer’s DNA and for that reason Walmart closely scrutinizes all of their supplier costs including (and often especially) marketing.
+Value is a fundamental part of the retailer’s DNA and for that reason Walmart closely scrutinizes all of their supplier costs including (sometimes especially) marketing.
 Marketing your online assortment can in fact be expensive, but If you’re smart and creative about it, you can get a lot of juice for just a little squeeze.
 Below, we’ve laid out five thrifty ways to grow your Walmart.com sales.

-5. Spark Intrigue With Solution Selling
+1. Spark Intrigue With Solution Selling

 Most marketers have used social ads and promotions to drive traffic to item content.
 If you don’t do so in the right way, you can end up wasting a lot of valuable resources.
 When someone’s checking their Instagram feed in “relaxation mode,” the last thing they want to do is go to a retail site to buy a $4 bottle of Sriracha.
 Your item ad will get very little engagement and even less conversion unless you market it in a different way.

 One answer is to bring contextual relevance to your offer.
 Although that Sriracha offer may not entice a shopper to visit your item page, a recipe for a fresh take on spicy cocktail sauce a few days before the latest video game (or movie) launch might be enough to reel-in a fan.
 Combine this with an existing deal (such as a coupon, special pack, etc.) to create even more urgency.